A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Empirical Study Design

-Table~\ref{datasetsSetUp} summarizes the strategy we followed to divide the benchmark datasets to enable training.
-Symbol $C_1$ denotes the majority class in each dataset, whereas $C_2$ denotes the minority class\footnote{Based on Table~\ref{dataStrategies}, we recall that the majority class for the \hdfs dataset is ``normal'' while it is ``anomalous'' for the \hadoop dataset.}.
-Column \emph{Learning} indicates the learning type, semi-supervised or supervised .
-We divided each dataset used in our experiments into training, validation, and testing sets and assigned different proportions for these sets depending on the learning type of each technique as follows: \begin{itemize} \item \emph{Semi-supervised.} Models are trained on 70\%\footnote{The \hdfs dataset comes with a high number of sessions.
-Knowing that DeepLog~\cite{du2017deeplog} is designed to be trained on a small training set, we trained it with the exact number of normal sessions (4855 sessions, representing less than 1\% of the total normal sessions in the dataset) originally used in the evaluation of DeepLog.
-Similarly, we re-trained the model with these 4855 sessions as well as a 1\% of the class of normal sessions from the validation set (558 sessions).} of the majority class, validated on 10\% of each class and tested on the remaining set (10\%~$C_1$ and 90\%~$C_2$). \item \emph{Supervised.} Models are trained on 70\% of each class, validated on 10\% of each class, and tested on the remaining set (20\%~$C_1$ and 20\%~$C_2$). \end{itemize}
+Table~\ref{datasetsSetUp} summarizes the strategy we followed to divide the benchmark datasets so as to enable training.
+Symbol $C_1$ denotes the majority class in each dataset, whereas $C_2$ denotes the minority class\footnote{Recall that the majority class is ``normal'' for all the datasets, except \spirit on the largest window size ($\mathit{ws}=300$) and \hadoop.}.
+Column \emph{Learning} indicates the learning type, semi-supervised or supervised.
+We divided each dataset used in our experiments into training, validation\footnote{The validation set is used to determine the hyperparameter settings that lead to the highest detection accuracy for semi-supervised and supervised ML techniques by testing the model on unseen data.} , and testing sets and assigned different proportions for these sets depending on the learning type of each technique as follows: \begin{itemize} \item \emph{Semi-supervised.} Models are trained on 70\% of the majority class, validated on 10\% of each class and tested on the remaining set (20\%~$C_1$ and 90\%~$C_2$). \item \emph{Supervised.} Models are trained on 70\% of each class, validated on 10\% of each class, and tested on the remaining set (20\%~$C_1$ and 20\%~$C_2$). \end{itemize}

-For each learning algorithm, we carried out hyperparameter tuning, using a grid search~\cite{bergstra2012random}.
-For each hyperparameter setting, we trained the ML technique on the training set and validated it on the validation set.
-To avoid biased results and assess the stability of the detection accuracy of each technique, we repeated this process (training and validation) five times, computed \emph{precision}, \emph{recall}, and \emph{F1-score}, and recorded the computational time needed for the training phase (training time and validation time) for each iteration; we report the average values from the five iterations.

-Collecting the average \emph{F1-score} for each hyperparameter setting of a ML technique, when evaluated on each dataset, allows us to study the sensitivity of detection accuracy for that technique.
-Similarly, collecting the average computational time needed for the training phase for each hyperparameter setting serves to assess the sensitivity of time performance of each of the ML techniques used in this study, considering each dataset separately.

-Given that there are 16, 10 and 36 hyperparameter settings for traditional techniques (SVM, RF and OC-SVM) and 36 hyperparameter settings for each of the three deep learning techniques (LSTM, DeepLog and LogRobust), the total number of hyperparameter settings considered in this study during hyperparameter tuning is 170.
-Running each algorithm five times for a single hyperparameter setting and repeating the process for two datasets leads to $170 \times 5 \times 2 = 1700$ executions of all the algorithms.